-Taxation is provided for in accordance with local regulations for assessment of tax on branches of foreign banks operating in the Emirates of Dubai, Abu Dhabi, Sharjah, and Ras al-Khaimah.
+The income tax expense represents the sum of current and deferred income tax expense.
+Taxation is provided for in accordance with local regulations for assessment of tax on branches of foreign banks operating in the Emirates of Dubai, Abu Dhabi, Sharjah, and Ras al-Khaimah and corporate tax.